jpignata/blog/articles/futures.md

 still regularly find myself in hostile confrontations with my fellow man is Amtrak’s Quiet Car.
 The Quiet Car, in case you don’t know, is usually the first car in Amtrak’s coach section, right behind business class.
-Loud talking is forbidden there — any conversations are to be conducted in whispers.
-Cellphones off; music and movies on headphones only.
-There are little signs hanging from the ceiling of the aisle that explain this, along with a finger-to-lips icon.
-The conductor usually makes an announcement explaining the protocol.
-Nevertheless I often see people who are ignorant of the Quiet Car’s rules take out their cellphones to resume their endless conversation, only to get a polite but stern talking-to from a fellow passenger.

-...
+Loud talking is ...

 real  0m32.405s
 user  0m2.403s
 sys   0m0.161s